albertchanged/WalmartDataViz/README.md

 # WalmartDataViz

-This is a React and D3.js-based data visualization tool using Walmart Open API!
+This is a React Redux and D3.js-based data visualization tool using Walmart Open API!

 <!-- ## Check it out [here](https://albertchanged.github.io/WalmartDataViz)! -->